 On November 17, 2021, the same plaintiff filed a second lawsuit in the Circuit Court of Cook County against the City of Waukegan, the Illinois Gaming Board ("IGB"), members of the IGB, and the IGB Administrator (the "State Action").
 Per the State Action, the plaintiff sought, among other relief, temporary, preliminary, and permanent injunctive relief enjoining the IGB from taking formal steps toward issuing the Waukegan casino license; a declaration that the City failed to comply with the statutory requirements to certify applicants for the IGB; and a finding that the IGB, therefore, had no jurisdiction to issue an owner's license for the Waukegan casino.
 The judge denied the plaintiff's request for a temporary restraining order, which was later affirmed by the Appellate Court.
 On May 13, 2022, defendants in the State Action filed a motion to dismiss the State Action based upon the plaintiff's lack of standing relating to the purported lack of compliance by the City with the certification process and that the Illinois Gambling Act does not provide for a private right of action.
 The trial court granted the motion and the plaintiff appealed.
 While the appeal was pending, on June 15, 2023, the IGB issued us an owner's license for The Temporary/American Place, our Waukegan casino.
 Subsequent to the issuance of the owner's license, defendants in the State Action sought to dismiss the appeal in the State Action as moot, given the IGB's issuance of the owner's license.
 The court granted such dismissal.
 However, on July 28, 2023, the Illinois Appellate Court reversed the lower court's dismissal of the State Action, finding that the plaintiff's action was not a private right of action under the Illinois Gambling Act and that the plaintiff had standing to pursue its claims.
+The Illinois Appellate Court decision was recently appealed to the Illinois Supreme Court.
 Although we are not a party to either lawsuit, court rulings in these actions could negatively impact our ability to secure financing for American Place, delay the opening of American Place, or otherwise affect our licensing.
+If the City of Waukegan and/or regulatory agencies were found to have operated improperly, we would likely have certain rights to protect or recoup our Waukegan investment.
+If the plaintiff were found to be filing frivolous lawsuits to delay the development of a competing casino, we also could have certain rights against the tribe.